briansdenny/briandenny.net-site/content/_index.md

       title: Contact
       subtitle:
       text: |-
-        Have a question?
+        Have a question, comment, or feedback?
 Get in touch!
 I'd love to connect with you.
       # Contact (add or remove contact options as necessary)
       email: briansdenny@gmail.com
       address: